dianaw353/dotfiles/README.md

 - Sane defaults for Pacman
 - Clean and minimal configurations for fastfetch, ZSH and OMP (Oh-My-Posh)
+  - ZSH configuration also includes a command called `rmpmlck` (ReMove PacMan LoCK) to remove the lock file if Pacman is not running.
 - Focus on GTK
 - Login skin by AGS
   - Uses GreetD as the greeter.